EncySoftware/cam-api-examples/ExtensionGlobal/ExtensionGlobalNet/project/main/README.md

 1. Compile this project with **"./commands/build.cmd"** or menu **"Terminal/Run build task"** in VSCode.
 2. Install the extension in the CAM system settings window, Extensions tab by specifying the file **bin/Debug/ExtensionGlobalNet.settings.json**.
-3. Restart Ency.
+3. Restart ENCY.
-4. You should see entry points during initializing / finalizing the Ency application.
+4. You should see entry points during initializing / finalizing the ENCY application.